wp-plugins/pta-volunteer-sign-up-sheets/readme.txt

 Features:

+*	New features added in version 1.6 include the ability to allow duplicate signups on a per task basis, changing the label for the item details form field on a per task/item basis, as well as allowing volunteers to specify quanitites on a per task/item basis.
 *   Easily create volunteer sign-up sheets with unlimited number of tasks/items for each
 *	Supports Single, Recurring, Ongoing or Multi-Day Events
 *  	All Sheets can be hidden from the public (visible only to logged in users)